NOAA-GFDL/fre-cli/README.md

 After one of the above, one can enter commands and follow `--help` messages for guidance.
 A brief rundown of commands to be provided are within each tool's folder as a `README.md`

+### Further Notes on Use
+Following the instructions above, the user will be able to run `fre` from any directory, listing all command groups.
+These include e.g. `run`, `make`, and `pp`.
+The list of available subcommands for each group will be shown upon inclusion of the `--help` flag.
+The user will be alerted to any missing arguments required subcomands.
+Optional arguments will only shown with `--help` added to the subcommand.
+Note that argument flags are not positional, and can be specified in any order.

 ## **Checklist: Currently Implemented Tools**

 To be developed: